kaousheik-26/info-viz/README.md

 Shape: `[num_gen_steps, num_layers, num_video_tokens]` — float32

 Head-averaged attention weights.
 For each generated token (step) and each layer, stores the attention weight from that token to every video token position.
+Used by both forward and backward views.

 ### attention_full.npy (optional, `--save-full`)